shenef/Boktai-Speedrunning/src/shinbok/any.md

 - Unequip ![icon][iron_clogs] Iron Clogs.
 - Use a ![icon][power_nut] Power Nut.

-Take the elevator and start going back to th entrance of the dungeon.
+Take the elevator and start going back to the entrance of the dungeon.
 Use the grown plant outside as a shortcut, then go back inside the tree and take the ↘️ path.
 Set sunlight to max, put the coffin on the first weight switch, then use ![icon][dash]
 Dash to step on the other one.